2. MANGO TREE

 We remind you that, even if you have audio-visual support, your body language is key to make children understand the meaning of the story and also make it significant to them.

-*If there is no projector: it is convenient that you read with nuances, while another person acts what happens in the story.
+*If you don't have a projector: it is convenient that you read with nuances, while another person acts what happens in the story.

 You can choose between these options with no particular order, but, remember how important repetition is.
 So, if you choose to repeat one story more than once, don’t worry if another story is never told.